kpunith8/Links-and-Tutorials/JavaScript/JavaScript-Tutorials.md

 	display(cat); // returns undefined, it has no prototype, it has __proto__ property, accessed using object.__proto__
 	```

-- A Function prototype: is the object `instance` that will become the prototype for all objects created using this function as a constructor.
+- A Function prototype: is an object `instance` that will become the prototype for all objects created using this function as a constructor.
 - An Object's prototype: is the object instance from which the object is inherited.
 	```javascript
 	function Cat(name, color) {